marameref/alx-pre_course/0x01-git/README.md

-kitty is my coding buddy
+kitty  and green tea are my coding buddies!